Malta Citizenship under Siege: Why Chetcuti Cauchi?

 Chetcuti Cauchi Advocates main offices in Valletta

-Although I have never met, talked or worked with him, I would nominate Jean-Philippe Chetcuti.
-I hugely respect how he tackled the tyranny and power of the press.
+I would nominate Jean-Philippe Chetcuti as I hugely respect how he tackled the tyranny and power of the press.
 The video that was later uncovered showed him acting like a true professional.
 He laid out the issues involved in the case being presented to him and clearly communicated the limits to the program and the work which he would undertake.
 In short, he acted like a fiduciary and a professional and not an “I’ll do anything to close the deal” salesperson.

-Defence submissions seen by this portal request the judge to expunge / remove from the case the original footage presented by the complainant Chetcuti as evidence of defamation.
+Defence submissions by the media executives, seen by this portal, request the judge to expunge / remove from the case the original footage presented by the complainant Chetcuti as evidence of defamation.
 French legal experts have told us that French criminal law does not allow the complainant to seek a court order forcing the defendants to present evidence that would incriminate them.
-Yet the conventional defence in a criminal defamation case is the defence of the truth, that is to demonstrate that allegations made were indeed true.
-Legal experts found this twist in the case to be indicative that their own footage would disprove their allegations and incriminated them.
+Yet the conventional defence in a criminal defamation case is the defence of the truth, that is to demonstrate that allegations made were indeed true, backed by evidence.
+Legal experts found this twist in the case to be indicative that their own footage would disprove their allegations and would incriminate the media executives.

-In an even more surreal twist, the publisher denies making any claims of impropriety, claiming:
+In an even more surreal twist, the publisher Nicolas de Tavernost of Groupe M6 denied making any claims of impropriety, claiming:

 “The plaintiffs (Chetcuti) are thus presented as highly efficient professionals for their clients, in the absence of being able to appeal rejection decisions, knowing then how to implement other available remedies, of which there is nothing to indicate that they would be illegal.”